 Download the Criteria for the Board Evaluation

-In addition to the annual Board evaluation process, the Audit and Governance Committee adopted SEC Memorandum Circular No. 4 Series of 2012 on the Guidelines for the Assessment of the Performance of Audit Committees of Companies Listed on the Philippine Stock Exchange which took effect on June 30, 2012.
-Pursuant to this, an annual evaluation is also being conducted to assess the performance of the Audit and Governance Committee.
+In addition to the annual Board evaluation process, the Audit Committee complies with SEC Memorandum Circular No. 4 Series of 2012 on the Guidelines for the Assessment of the Performance of Audit Committees of Companies Listed on the Philippine Stock Exchange which took effect on June 30, 2012.
+Pursuant to this, an annual evaluation is also being conducted to assess the performance of the Audit Committee in accordance with the Circular.

 Corporate Governance Orientation for Directors

 The members of the Board are required to regularly attend seminars and conferences to continuously update themselves on the developments in policy, regulations and standards on good corporate governance.
 Under the Company’s Manual, the members of the Board are also provided with such resources, trainings and continuing education to enable each member to actively, independently and judiciously participate in Board and Committee meetings.
 They are also required to keep abreast with industry developments and business trends in order that they may promote the Company’s competitiveness and sustainability.
 Attendance in a corporate governance seminar conducted by a duly-recognized private or governmental institution is also a mandatory requirement prior to their assumption of office and during their term of office.